-In casual American English, "A big grey dog" sounds like "uh BIHG GRAY DAHG".
-Three things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "A big grey dog" as "uh BIHG GRAY DAHG" in casual speech.
+Three things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+It lands on dog, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.